Sonya Walger: Career

 In 2014, Walger guest-starred in Shonda Rhimes's series Scandal as Katherine Winslow.
 The following year, Walger was cast in the new Rhimes series The Catch, co-starring opposite Mireille Enos and Peter Krause.

 In 2018 she had a recurring role in her husband's show Get Shorty as Lila, an Argentine drug lord.

 In 2019, Walger starred as NASA astronaut Molly Cobb in the first season of the Apple TV+ original science fiction space drama series For All Mankind.
 In 2021 and 2022, Walger returned for seasons two and three.

-In 2023, Walger announced that she had written a book, Lion, about her father, to be published by New York Review Books in February 2025.

 In 2024, she starred in horror thriller New Life along with Hayley Erin.

+In 2025, Walger's debut novel, Lion, was published.
+A piece of autobiographical fiction, the novel is about the relationship between an actress and her father.
+The novel received acclaim and was shortlisted for the Carol Shields Prize for Fiction in 2026.
+Walger's second novel, Wifehouse, was published in April 2026.

+In March 2026, she was cast as the Norse goddess Freya in the upcoming live-action adaptation of the two Norse mythology-based video games in the God of War series.

 Personal life

 Walger married screenwriter/producer Davey Holmes in July 2009.
 She gave birth to a daughter on 14 February 2013.
-She also gave birth to a son in 2015.
+She gave birth to a son in 2015.
 Walger became a U.S. citizen on 23 May 2013.